 As for Maupiti, it’s a place I’ve kept close to heart for quite some time now and I think that it’s my preferred island of the Leeward Islands.
 It has managed to avoid the crowds of tourists, although more and more people are visiting it nowadays.
 I really appreciate the wild side of the island and the general atmosphere of the “small Polynesian island” is superb.
 You can walk around the island, quietly with the possibility to swim and talk to the locals, which is really enjoyable.

 It is therefore difficult for me to conclude indefinitely.
-An ideal solution for many people would be to spend 3 days in Bora Bora in a beautiful hotel bungalow on stilts and continue their journey for 3/4 days to the island of Maupiti to see another side of French Polynesia, in a more authentic way.
+An ideal solution for many people would be to spend 3 days in Bora Bora in a beautiful hotel with overwater bungalows and continue their journey for 3/4 days to the island of Maupiti to see another side of French Polynesia, in a more authentic way.

 So, I hope that this article will help you make your choice slightly easier.
 If you can, go visit both islands, you won’t be disappointed, in my opinion.
 For those who have already been to French Polynesia, what do you think of it?
 Which island would you recommend?
 Why?
 The opinions of everyone are always interesting to share!